tier4/AWSIM/docs/UserGuide/ProjectGuide/ExternalLibraries/index.md

 [Robotec GPU Lidar](https://github.com/RobotecAI/RobotecGPULidar) is an open source high performance lidar simulator running on CUDA-enabled GPUs.
 It is used because of the performance benefits (calculations happen on the GPU).

+RobotecGPULidar can also perform parallelized point cloud calculations e.g. transformations.

 ### SceneManager Script
 <!-- TODO description -->
+Scene Manager is a script responsible for synchronizing model data between Unity and RGL.

+SceneManager synchronizes 3D model data in time keeping track of what is changing between frames.
+It obtains 3D models from Game Objects when they are needed and deletes them when they are no longer needed.

+This script can obtain 3D model in several different ways from a Game Object:

+1. From active colliders in the Game Object
+2. From mesh in the Game Object
+3. From mesh for non-skinned MeshRenderers and from colliders for SkinnedMeshRenderers